att-circ-contrl/wlBurst_v2_demo/README.md

 path.
 * If desired, edit the configuration variables at the top of the demo script.
-* Run the demo code to generate burst analysis plots of the example data.
+* Run the demo code (in the `demo` folder) to generate burst analysis plots of the example data.
 * If desired, modify the demo code to do additional analyses.

 ### What the Burst Library Does